 Feel your pelvic floor muscles by inserting one lubricated finger approximately 2cm inside your vagina.
-Rest your finger against the internal sidewalls as you squeeze and lift your anus, urethra, & vagina to feel your pelvic floor muscles contracting.
-A Kegel exercise should feel similar to the movements that start and stop urine flow.
+Rest your finger against the internal sidewalls as you squeeze and lift your anus, urethra, and vagina to feel your pelvic floor muscles contracting.
+The correct exercise should feel similar to the movements that start and stop urine flow.

 Find your most comfortable position:

-We recommend that beginners or those with a weak pelvic floor start in a lying down position since it effectively exercises the muscles with minimal exertion.
+We recommend that beginners or those with a weak pelvic floor start by lying down or sitting in a reclined position since it effectively exercises the muscles with minimal exertion.
 For the best results, you should be able to comfortably use your exercisers while standing, as lifting against gravity adds resistance to the training.

 Find your own workout rhythm:

 The key to an effective training routine is to be gentle with your body and feel comfortable every step of the way.
 When you begin training, try to use the same amount of time for steps 2 & 4; i.e. if you hold for 6 seconds, you should follow with a rest period of at least 6 seconds.
 However, as your strength grows, your resting period can be as short as you feel necessary before repeating the exercise.

 Initially, to gauge your ability, we recommend hold and rest times of 2 seconds.
 As you progress through your training and begin to feel more comfortable, you should increase this time in increments of 2 seconds.
 For the most advanced routines, you should be able to hold your contractions for 10 seconds.